bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-6-methods-references.rst

   :language: java
   :autograde: unittest

-  Copy your class from |lesson 5.2|.
+  Copy your class from `lesson 5.2 <https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-2-writing-constructors.html#groupwork-design-a-class-for-your-community>`_.
 Add get, set, toString, and a method that takes a parameter.
 For example, there could be a print method with arguments that indicate how you want to print out the information, print(format) where format is "plain" or "table".
   ~~~~
   public class          // Add your class name here!
   {